 After sustaining injuries from a combat training exercise in 2016, Tyler was left paralyzed from the chest down.
 He spent 5 months hospitalized and in rehabilitation and struggled accepting his new way of life.
 Tyler participated in his first WFW event in 2018.
 "The independence, comradery, and freedom I felt after that weekend changed my life.
 I wanted to share that experience with other people facing similar challenges.

-Tyler has coached and driven boats at several events.
+Tyler now coaches and drives during several events each year.
 He also has competed in the Nautique Wakesurf Nationals and The Nautique Wakesurf Masters competitions

 On April 6, 2011, Tony was on his second deployment when he lost both of his legs and sustained severe injuries to his right arm after a bomb exploded in Southern Afghanistan, the day after the birth of his first child.
 Tony was on a mission to clear abandoned compounds when he saw wires indicative of an improvised explosive device (IED) and started moving his teammates out of the area.

 Tony was the first Wake for Warriors rider in 2013 and has been instrumental in creating the core values and principals that guide our organization today.